Rivet Nut Types

 Rivet Nut Types.

 Rivet nuts are more versatile than self-tapping screws or pressed inserts.
 They are available in steel, stainless steel, aluminium, and more.
-In two main body variations of end style – either open ended where the bolt can protrude through the rivet nut without obstruction, or closed end type.
+There are two body variations – either open ended where the bolt can protrude through the rivet nut without obstruction, or closed end type.
 Closed end type rivet nuts are ideal if you’re looking for a sealed end, providing an effective option to avoid the ingress of water and or dust.

 Nutsert xtralok®